kylestach/lifelong-nav-rl/README.md

 - `./training/agent.py`: defines an abstraction that makes it easy to switch between model architectures.
 - `./training/train.py`: main script that trains or fine-tunes a policy on either offline data, online data from a robot, or a mixture of the two.
 - `./utils/`: contains helper functions used in training, fine-tuning, deploying, and assessing models.
-- `./scripts/`: contains bash scripts as examples of commands that can be run to easily fine-tune or deploy models.

 Besides that, this repository provides helpful abstractions for interacting with a robot.